qri-io/website/content/docs/getting-started/qri-cli-quickstart.md

 After saving changes to readme.md in your working directory, qri will be aware of the changes.
 Use `qri status` to see the current status of the working directory:

 <InfoBlock>
-  To use <span class='inline-code'>qri status</span>, either specify the dataset as an argument __or__ run the command after navigating to the working directory
+  To use <span class='inline-code'>qri status</span>, either specify the dataset as an argument <strong>or</strong> run the command after navigating to the working directory
 </InfoBlock>

 `qri status`